Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 - [DONE] Edit Last Name → save → see success message NEED TO BAKE EDITABLE
 - [WouldWork] Changes reflected on page after refresh
 - [X] Try blank required fields → see validation error
-- [TODO] Make the slack member ID instructions easier, and make it A PART OF REGISTRATION THAT ISN'T REQUIRED.
+- [DONE] Make the slack member ID instructions easier, and make it A PART OF REGISTRATION THAT ISN'T REQUIRED.
 **Notification Preferences Tab:**
 - [X] See list of notification types
 - [X] Toggle "Queue Position: On Deck" → save → see success